 - Minute – A minute value can be between 0-59

 - Hour – A hour value can be between 0-23

 - Day_of_the_month – This value can between 1-31.
-For the months having less days will ignore remaining part
+For the months having fewer days will ignore remaining part

 - Month_of_the_year – This can be between 1-12.
-You can also define this value with first three alphebts of month like jan, feb, mar, apr etc.
+You can also define this value with the first three alphabets of the month like jan, feb, mar, apr etc.

 - Day_of_the_Week – This can be the value between 0-7.
-Where 0 and 7 for Sunday, 1 for Monday, 2 for Tuestday etc. You can also use first three alphabets of days like, sun, mon, tue, wed, etc.
+Where 0 and 7 for Sunday, 1 for Monday, 2 for Tuesday, and so on.
+You can also use the first three alphabets of days like sun, mon, tue, wed, etc.

-Now, below statements will describe you to how to define multiple values or ranges.
+Now, the below statements will describe how to define multiple values or ranges.
 Read below and understand.

 - Astrics (*) – Matches anything

 - Multiple values – Use the command (,) to define multiple values like 2,4,8 or sun,fri or jan,oct,dec etc.